YodasMyDad/ShoutingIguana/src/ShoutingIguana.PluginSdk/README.md

 - Use `UrlTaskBase` instead of implementing `IUrlTask` directly
 - Return early for non-applicable URLs (check content type, status)
-- Use `FindingDetailsBuilder` for structured findings
-- Add technical metadata for debugging
-- Use emojis in section headers (📉, 💡, ⚠️, ✅)
+- **Always register a custom report schema** - this is required for all plugins
+- **Create ONLY report rows** using `ctx.Reports.ReportAsync()`
+- Design columns that make sense for your data type
-- Implement `CleanupProject()` if using static state
+- Implement `CleanupProject()` if using static state for memory management

 ### ❌ Don't

 - Don't block the thread (use async/await)
+- **Don't use `ctx.Findings.ReportAsync()`** - the legacy findings system has been removed
-- Don't create `IExportProvider` unless you need specialized formats
+- Don't create `IExportProvider` unless you need specialized export formats
-- Don't store per-URL state in instance fields
+- Don't store per-URL state in instance fields (use static dictionaries with CleanupProject)
-- Don't parse HTML twice (use `ctx.RenderedHtml`)
+- Don't parse HTML twice (use `ctx.RenderedHtml` which is already parsed)

 ## Severity Levels